Daphne: This is about one of us.

 - Actor Allusion:

-- Shaggy telling Blue Falcon about his F-Bombs (actually Falcon Bombs), considering that he's played by the normally incredibly sweary Mark Wahlberg.
+- Shaggy tells Blue Falcon to drop some f-bombs (as in Falcon Bombs).
+Brian is voiced by the normally incredibly sweary Mark Wahlberg.

 - Captain Caveman's Noodle Incident about thinking he was a velociraptor's father may be a subtle nod to Tracy Morgan's own Really Gets Around brand of comedy.